-The Greek island of Crete has always been a perfect destination for a relaxing holiday.
+The Greek island of Crete has always been the perfect destination for a relaxing holiday.
 It’s full of exciting experiences and is ideal for any kind of traveller.
-In fact, there are so many incredible things to do in Crete that it can be kind of overwhelming deciding where to go on the island!
+In fact, there are so many incredible things to do in Crete that it can be kind of overwhelming to decide where to go on the island!

 Table of Contents